 For example, let's say a user is in a channel for 30 minutes.
-This user subscribs to a video stream for 20 minutes, and is idle for the rest 10 minutes.
-In this case, Agora records 20 video minutes and 10 audio minutes for this specific user.
+This user subscribs to a video stream for 20 minutes, and is idle for the remaining 10 minutes.
+In this case, Agora logs 20 video minutes and 10 audio minutes for this specific user.

 |Service||Pricing （Dollars/1,000 minutes)|

 When the remote video stream being subscribed to enables dual-stream mode, the local subscriber can receive only one stream at a time:

 - If it is the high-video stream, then the local subscriber's composite resolution is calculated based on the high-video stream resolution that the remote user sets.